 Switch the Status filter to Error to see every record that failed.
 Each row tells you which object failed and why, with the HubSpot record ID in the message so you can find it back in HubSpot.

-Common error causes are covered in the FAQ below.
+Common error causes are covered in the Troubleshooting and FAQ sections below.

 The Verify & Connect button gives me an error.